 Here are your options:

 - Reverse Osmosis Filtration System w/ Remineralization – If you love SmartWater, a better long-term option is a reverse osmosis system with remineralization.
 Reverse Osmosis water and distilled water are both essentially blank.
 This means they have no contaminants and no minerals.
-Click Here to check out a reverse osmosis system that adds calcium, magnesium, and potassium to your drinking water.
 This is the same recipe as SmartWater, according to the list of ingredients above, except you’re using reverse osmosis water instead of vapor distilled.

 Better Bottled Water Alternatives

 Considering SmartWater isn’t cheap, your money is better spent elsewhere unless you love the taste of SmartWater so much that you can’t give it up.
 Even then, you can experiment with one of the brands below to see if there’s one you like more.

 Most people prefer the sweeter taste of alkaline water.
 I know I do.